alex-page/move-assigned-pulls-column/README.md

 # Move assinged pull request to column

-> ✨ GitHub action to automagically move assinged pull request to a column.
+> ✨ GitHub action to automagically move assigned pull request to a column.

 ## How to use